 You probably don’t think about your body composition when you’re thinking about your metabolism.
 But you should.

-When you think of your metabolism, you probably think about it in terms of speed: “My metabolism is fast” or “my metabolism is slowing down.”
-If that sounds like you, you’re not alone: simply googling the word “metabolism” yields 4 articles in the top 10 all based around boosting/increasing your metabolism.
+You probably think about it in terms of speed: “My metabolism is fast” or “my metabolism is slowing down.”
+If that sounds like you, you’re not alone: simply googling the word “metabolism” yields 4 articles in the top 10 all based around boosting/increasing your metabolism for weight loss.

-Why so many articles about increasing metabolism?
-Because people are afraid of their metabolism slowing and the weight gain they know comes with it.
+People are naturally afraid of their metabolism slowing and the weight gain they know comes with it.
 To some extent, those worries are well-founded.

 The Mayo Clinic defines metabolism as: